JeannieFallon/homelab-net/03_net-monit-stack/manual/01_node-metrics.md

 ## Requirements

-- Two Debian-based nodes with SSH access
+- Three Debian-based nodes with SSH access
   - **Suggestion**: create VMs following the procedure outlined in [`02_ansible-control-node/01_create-debian-vm.md`](../../02_ansible-ctl-node/01_create-debian-vm.md)
   - Create a dev VM to serve as a monitored node
       - Recommended resource allocation for dev VM: 2 cores, 6 GB (6144 MiB) RAM, and 32 GB disk space
+      - User whatever hostname you prefer
   - Create a second VM to host Prometheus
       - Recommended resource allocation for Prometheus VM: 2 cores, 4 GB (4096 MiB) RAM, and 32 GB disk space
       - Use `prometheus` as the VM name and hostname for clarity
-- WAN access
+  - Create a third VM to host Grafana
+      - Recommended resource allocation for Prometheus VM: 2 cores, 2 GB (2048 MiB) RAM, and 16 GB disk space (thin provisioned)
+        - **Note**: set `Display: Default`
+      - Use `grafana` as the VM name and hostname for clarity

 ## Procedure